 Articles will be chosen by KYCOM faculty.
-The 3rd and 4th year osteopathic medical student is partnered with peer's colleagues to review current topics in the medical literature.
+The 3rd and 4th year osteopathic medical student is required to review article prior to the journal club.

 Objectives

 - a.
 To promote professional reading habits. - b.
 To encourage critical evaluation of published medical information. - c.
 To broaden medical knowledge. - d.
 To support collegiality among professionals